digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/bond-extension.rst

   :start-after: -- CREATE_FLOATING_RATE_BOND_VARIABLES_BEGIN
   :end-before: -- CREATE_FLOATING_RATE_BOND_VARIABLES_END

-Here is how we create the floating rate bond instrument:
+Using these terms we can create the floating rate bond instrument:

 .. literalinclude:: ../../../../src/test/daml/Daml/Finance/Instrument/Bond/Test/Util.daml
   :language: daml
   :start-after: -- CREATE_FLOATING_RATE_BOND_INSTRUMENT_BEGIN
   :end-before: -- CREATE_FLOATING_RATE_BOND_INSTRUMENT_END

-The reference rate is observed once at the beginning of each coupon period and used for the coupon payment at the end of that period.
+The reference rate (Euribor 3M) is observed once at the beginning of each coupon period and used for the coupon payment at the end of that period.

 Inflation Linked
 ================